If you’re investing in equities, you may be using various investment data software like Morningstar.

 It takes a lot of effort looking at investment stats, but most people who do this incorrectly, don’t get good returns.

-In my latest video, you’ll learn how to look at long-term data and how to use investment data effectively.
+In my latest video and podcast episode, you’ll learn how to look at long-term data and how to use investment data effectively.

 - Why do good investments have bad stats & ratings sometimes?